|

 nonsense, but they are still circulated by those Christians who feel that

+science and religion are at war.
 There are atheists and skeptics dedicated to a vision of science as hostile

 to religion - and there are fundamentalist and dogmatic Christians who share